Şahin Giray: Life

 He was born in 1745 in Edirne.
-He was the son of Ahmed Giray.
+He was the son of Ahmed Giray and the grandson of Devlet II Giray.
 He had a brother named Katti Giray.

-He studied in Greece and Venice.
+As a young child he grew up in Edirne.
+When his father died when he was young he was educated under his mother's supervision.
+The family then briefly stayed in Ottoman Greece in the city of Thessaloniki, before settling in the Republic of Venice.
+In Venice, he received a Western-style education.
 He reputedly spoke the Crimean Tatar language as well as Ottoman Turkish, Italian and Greek.

 When he was 20, his uncle Crimean Khan Qırım Giray called him back to the Crimea from his foreign school whereupon he was installed as the Commander of Nogai Horde.
 In 1770, the Russian Empire won a great battle against the Ottoman Empire and sought an alliance with the Crimean Khanate against the Turks.
 Selim Giray declined the proposal, precipitating a surprise attack by Russia against the Khanate.
 The Khan sent envoys to Saint Petersburg to sue for peace.
 During this mission, Catherine II met Şahin Giray and wrote of him:

 "The Crimean Prince is the most gentle Tatar, I have ever seen.
 He's very talented, good-looking, and writes poetry.
 He wants to see and learn everything."